Kevin002023/pands-project/README.md

 Standard deviation between the classes, possible indicate which are the most closely related

+Importing DATA
+I set the index as the 'Class' column by using the parameter (index_col)[https://proclusacademy.com/blog/practical/pandas-guide-for-absolute-beginners/]

 ###uninvariate analysis looks at one variable of a data set. i will do this for each of sepal length, sepal width, petal length and petal width
 - histograms
 - boxplots

 data.info() provides a technical summary of the data frame. # https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/02_read_write.html#min-tut-02-read-write
-This confimrs it is a dataframe, how many rows and columns there are, how many non-null values there are and the 'type' in each column.
+This confirms it is a dataframe, how many rows and columns there are, how many non-null values there are and the 'type' in each column.

 I created a histogram showing the distribution of values in each metric.
 When researching the number of bins to use, I came across (Sturge's Rule)[https://www.statology.org/sturges-rule/]